HOUSING FOR REFUGEES

 Once permanent housing is located and acceptable to the refugee family, we help with the rental application process and legal paperwork.
 We ensure all approvals are met to secure safe housing for the families.
 PRERNA provides financial assistance with the application fees, first month’s rent and often pays the security deposit.
 We also help them apply for renters insurance and register for utilities.
 After the financial requirements are met and forms are signed, PRERNA will assist the families with moving into their new homes, guiding them with the information and resources they need to begin integrating successfully.

 PRERNA accepts in-kind donations to furnish the refugees’ new apartments with basic items, including furniture, dishes, bedding and computers.
 Volunteers manage the inventory which are secured in a small storage facility and replenished as needed for new families.
 Sometimes, moving companies will offer pro-bono services, giving their time to pick up items from donors and drop them off at the family homes.

 As part of a family’s orientation, PRERNA helps them explore their neighborhoods for shopping, banking and other important activities.
 We also guide refugees on how to lead a healthy life through hygiene education and teach them social etiquette and safety measures.
 As they begin to rebuild their lives in their new home, we ensure they have the supplies they need and know how to use them properly.

-Learn more about refugee housing from the personal experiences of Reena Arya who is PRERNA’s Housing Team Lead.
+Learn more about refugee housing from the personal experiences of Reena Arya who is PRERNA’s former Housing Team Lead.
 Let us know if you have an affordable apartment or house to rent or know of one that will provide a refugee family a home.